 渋谷は人だらけで動けなかった。

-I couldn’t move for people in Shibuya.
+I couldn’t move for all the people in Shibuya.

 A face covered in tears.